Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 3. This passage must be related to the false teachers' claims of sinlessness or sin's insignificance.
 Possibly 1 John 1:8-2:2 deals with one extreme of the false teachers, while 3:1-10 deals with another.
 Remember that interpreting the letters of the NT is like listening to one half of a phone conversation.

 5. A paradoxical relationship exists between these two passages.
 Sin in the Christian's life is a recurrent problem in the NT (cf. Romans 7; Eph.
 4:14; 6:10-18).
-This forms the same dialectical tension as predestination and free will or security and perseverance.
+This forms the same dialectical tension as predestination vs. free will or security vs. perseverance.
 The paradox provides a theological balance and attacks the extreme positions.
 The false teachers were presenting two errors in the area of sin.

 SPECIAL TOPIC: EASTERN LITERATURE